FastTrackStudios/inferno/README.md

 # Changelog

+## 0.3.2
+* changeable RX & TX channel names
+* RX & TX latency configurable via env var or ALSA plugin parameter
+* relicense to GPL-or-AGPL to simplify forking to AGPL projects, as parts of this project may be useful in cloud applications

 ## 0.3.1
 * read configuration from ALSA plugin parameters - useful for multiple sources & sinks in PipeWire